01 October 2017

 It is a sharp contrast between being and doing.

-The two sons remind me of the T-short I should have bought a few years ago in the Plaka in Athens that had the words:
+The two sons remind me of the T-shirt I have joked about for years and that eventually I bought this summer in the Plaka in Athens with these words:

 But the two sons illustrate a serious dilemma: